The Evictors: Plot

-Near the end, Ben himself tries to stop the lurker from hurting Ruth only to end up being killed by accident when Ruth attempts to shoot the lurker only to shoot her husband.
-When Ruth decides to move out, she decides to say goodbye to her neighbors only to discover that the lurker resides in the house next door.
-The lurker/killer is Dwayne Monroe who lives with Anna, who is actually Olie Monroe.
-The real estate agent Jake, who sold the house to Ben and Ruth, is actually Todd Monroe who has been running a real estate scam for decades; Jake/Todd Monroe sells the old Monroe house to unsuspecting young couples, while his sister-in-law Anna/Olie Monroe befriends the new tenants to learn more about them, and their brother Dwayne Monroe terrorizes, harasses, and eventually murders the new owners, enabling Jake to buy back the house and live off the sale proceeds which he splits with Olie and Dwayne.
-During a scuffle, Dwayne murders Olie and then goes after Ruth, only for Jake to shoot and kill him in self-defense.
+After Ben's funeral, Olie returns home to the injured prowler, who is in fact Dwayne Monroe.
+It is revealed that Olie is Anna Monroe, disguised as a spinster, and Dwayne, her husband.
+Having survived the 1928 shootout, Dwayne and Anna, along with Dwayne's brother, Todd—posing as Jake the real estate agent—have been running a real estate scam for decades.
+Todd sells the old Monroe house to unsuspecting young couples, while Anna befriends the new tenants to learn more about them, and Dwayne terrorizes, harasses, and eventually murders the new owners, enabling Todd to buy back the house and live off the sale proceeds which he splits with Anna and Dwayne.
+During a scuffle, Dwayne murders Anna and then goes after Ruth, only for Todd to shoot and kill him in self-defense.